zhan4429/cs116_ctf/team22_report.md

 01111001 01110011 01110100 01100001 01100011 01101011 00101110
 ```

-I thought we got the key, but the result is disappointing, because the decoded text is `buried in the haystack.`
+We thought we got the key, but the result is disappointing, because the decoded text is `buried in the haystack.`

 <img src="lol_binary.png" width="50%">